vb-consulting/Norm.net/Documentation/reference/extension-methods.md

 Norm WithComment(string comment);
 ```

  - Sets the custom comment header for the next command.
-The content of the `comment` string will be added to the top of the `CommandText` as SQL comment.
+The content of the `comment` string will be added to the top of the `CommandText` as an SQL comment.

 - Example: